sjtuzwj/better-influxcpp/README.md

 - batch time

 ## TODO
 - unit test
-- JSON result parser
+- JSON result parser(well I choose to set header to application to csv, and parse csv)
 - more API